 5119 N. Nebraska Ave.

-Eclectic artwork and soulful entertainment plus Shrimp and Grits, Fried Chicken and Waffles, and Kansas City Style BBQ.
+Ella’s forgoes traditional brunch in favor of Soul Food Sundays.
+Enjoy eclectic artwork and soulful entertainment plus shrimp and grits, fried chicken and waffles, and Kansas City-style barbecue.
 Specialty cocktails include one that tastes like pancakes and syrup.

 Marchand’s at Vinoy